JnyJny/articles/c/how-i-write-main/article.md

 below.
 If you have to put copyright or licensing text in your source, put it there.

-Another thing I won't talk about is adding to your program is comments.
+Another thing I won't talk about is adding comments to your program.

 > "Comments lie."
 > - A cynical but smart and good looking programmer.